 Over the last ten years, the Group and its members have organised workshops, conferences, panels at BISA and ISA and supported travel for its members.

-Aggie Hirst is a Lecturer in International Politics at City, University of London.
+Aggie Hirst is Lecturer in IR Theory and Methods at King’s College London.
 Her research interests include international and political theory, political violence, war and wargaming, and US foreign policy.
 She is currently working on two projects, one exploring the US military’s use of videogames as pedagogical tools, and the other addressing the limitations of existing critiques of positivism in IR.

 Tahseen Kazi is a Limited Term Assistant Professor at the Department of Politics and International Studies in Georgia Southern University.
 Her research is on the formation of sovereign and non-sovereign political authority as a product of critique.
 Her work brings together thought on subjectivity and subject-formation, liberal governmentalities, postcolonialism and resistance.
 Tahseen is presently working on a book-length project on the liberal ways of authority formation, and their alternatives.